genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/01_getting-started.md

 npm run dev
 ```

-The development server launches your project and makes it available on localhost.
-After opening the application, it should look like the above:
+The development server launches your project and makes it available on localhost:

 ![React blank-app-seed](/integrations/react/react-blank-app-seed.png)

 :::note
 The project is currently based on React 19, which is in the Release Candidate (RC) stage.
-We are using this version because it provides improved support for integration with Web Components, making it easier to share data and manage state between React components and Web Components.
+This version provides improved support for integration with Web Components, making it easier to share data and manage state between React components and Web Components.
 :::

-## Project Folder Structure and Main Elements
+## Project folder structure and main elements

 ### `src/main.tsx`
 This is the main entry point of the application.
 It is responsible for bootstrapping the app by rendering the `App.tsx` component into the DOM.
 The file also registers [PBCs](../../../../server/packaged-business-capabilities/pbc-intro/) using `registerPBCs`